SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 <br>![](../ex4/images/ex162-4-4-2.png)
 <br><br>

 2. A dialog with the different adapters will appear.
-Select the 'AdvancedEventMesh' adapter.
+Select the '**AdvancedEventMesh**' adapter.

 ![](../ex4/images/ex162-4-5.png)
 <br><br>